LCX (LCX) Price Reaches $0.12 on Exchanges

-LCX (LCX) traded down 0.8% against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on August 17th.
-Over the last week, LCX has traded 10.4% lower against the U.S. dollar.
-One LCX token can currently be bought for $0.12 or 0.00000207 BTC on popular cryptocurrency exchanges.
-LCX has a market capitalization of $95.18 million and approximately $481,842.89 worth of LCX was traded on exchanges in the last 24 hours.
+LCX (LCX) traded down 0.8% against the dollar during the 1-day period ending at 9:00 AM E.T. on August 20th.
+LCX has a total market capitalization of $96.29 million and approximately $329,226.56 worth of LCX was traded on exchanges in the last 24 hours.
+Over the last seven days, LCX has traded down 6% against the dollar.
+One LCX token can now be bought for approximately $0.12 or 0.00000205 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.